blukatdevelopment/UnchainedWorldsOld/keeper_info/settings/crucible/book_of_crucible.md

 Many lesser divines combined, forming more powerful divines containing multiple aspects.
 The celestial pantheon was formed by a few of these divines forming a loose alliance and creating a realm together from which they shape the world.
 They are perpetually in a state of cold war, their conflict limited entirely to the material plane where they compete using the prayers of their believers.

 ### Bimros
 God of arrows, hunting, and dominion over nature.
 He created humans to rule the mountains, fields, and forests.
+His symbol is that of monolith containing his 14 laws, which he created to provide humans with direction in the world.

 ### Gegtex
 Goddess of grass, trees, flowers, thorns, fruit, and rebirth.
 Creating the fae to protect her aspects as they are reflected in the Crucible's wildlife.
 Gegtex offers an oath to pursue this goal as well, granting druidic magic to those who take it.